Doklam: Bhutan and China border agreements 1988 and 1998

 Bhutan and China have held 24 rounds of boundary talks since it began in 1984.
 The Government of Bhutan claims that the Chinese road construction on the Doklam Plateau amounts to unilateral change to a disputed boundary in violation of the 1988 and 1998 agreements between the two nations.
 The agreements also prohibit the use of force and encourage both parties to strictly adhere to use peaceful means.

 "Boundary talks are ongoing between Bhutan and China and we have written agreements of 1988 and 1998 stating that the two sides agree to maintain peace and tranquility in their border areas pending a final settlement on the boundary question, and to maintain status quo on the boundary as before March 1959.
 The agreements also state that the two sides will refrain from taking unilateral action, or use of force, to change the status quo of the boundary."

 — Ministry of Foreign Affairs, Royal Government of Bhutan.

 Notwithstanding the agreement, the PLA crossed into Bhutan in 1988 and took control of the Doklam plateau.
 There were reports of the PLA troops threatening the Bhutanese guards, declaring it to be Chinese soil, and seizing and occupying Bhutanese posts for extended periods.
-Again, after 2000, numerous intrusions, grazing and road and infrastructure construction by the Chinese were reported as reported in the Bhutanese National Assembly.
+Again, after 2000, numerous intrusions, grazing and road and infrastructure construction by the Chinese were reported in the Bhutanese National Assembly.